ScriptTiger/IP/README.md

 Note: The reverse IP address decimal conversion (/d /r) intentionally stays within 32-bit limitations to be able to convert to various executable output that stores data as a reverse 32-bit number (i.e. NirSoft/Nir Sofer INI files).
 The forward decimal conversion is useful for various lookup tables that list networks in decimal (i.e. GeoLite2's optional decimal format).

 IP_Search:
 Currently only supports searching IPv4 addresses.
 Thanks to MaxMind, non-numerical data has multilingual support!
 You can also use this script both interactively and scripted.
-For scripted searches, just send the language and IP to search for to the script like this:
+For scripted searches with pretty output, just send the language and IP to search for to the script like this:
-IP_Search.cmd en 8.8.8.8
+`IP_Search.cmd en 8.8.8.8`
 The above command will search for 8.8.8.8 (Google DNS) and output the results in English.
+For scripted searches in CSV format:
+`IP_Search.cmd csv 8.8.8.8 C:\SomeFile.csv`
+The above command will search for 8.8.8.8 (Google DNS) and output the results in CSV format to the file C:\SomeFile.csv.
+You can optionally not specify a file name to allow output to the console.
 Language options are as follows:
 de
 en